sciZer0/7/v/README.md

 Or, also, thousands of people will always find a way to financially support one very useful person, for example.

+For example, as an element of Creator Thanksgiving Culture, we might establish a new fete day — Creator Thanksgiving Day — on December 30, where people from around the world might give their thanks in tokens (donations, gifts) to the most useful in-their-opinion people creating digitizable things (incl. ideas and code).
+Also, through buying NFTs of the creators.

+Eventually, there might be people on social networks who are searching for creators eligible for donations, making the lists.

+Some of names of such lists might be Anatoly Yakovenko and Fiatjaf, for example.

 <br>